 And it’s not the missing paper smell either.
 Not because of the missing heft of the read versus unread pages.
 Reading “Winnie the Pooh” in iBooks is tedious first of all because no one took care of what constitutes the continuity of reading on the screen: how to set the type for optimal readability and legibility.

 In a well crafted book every single letter has its correct position in the whole of the text body to guarantee maximum readability and—through this—continuity of the reading experience.
 The text in e-books is set at random.
 Type size, line hight, leading, measure, contrast, and even font choice are left to the user, who usually has no clue about typesetting.
 Inevitably the text flows more or less randomly, rather than for the best reading experience, because of this.

 Tech people find pleasure in playing with app settings, in adapting programs to their specific needs.
 The average reader prefers to leave it to a professional designer.
 Typographic algorithms can improve the reading experience, but, ultimately, setting a book really well requires a well-trained human eye.
 If it’s done well the results are amazing, if it’s done badly the most beautiful text can feel like junk.

 But font choice is important, right?
-Everybody should be able to choose his or her font, no?
+Everybody should be able to choose their favorite font, no?
 No. Instead of embedding 20 fonts in 20 sizes into an e-book, one suitable font at one size for each orientation is enough.
 In return, the layouts should be reviewed by a professional designer.
 This claim will enrage a lot of tech people.
-But, without a doubt, as long as accessibility needs are addressed one font and one size would lead to a much better user experience than the typographic randomness promoted by tech people.
+But as long as accessibility needs are addressed, one font and one size would lead to a much better user experience than the typographic randomness promoted by tech people.